protodevsystems/microburbs_api_interface/README.md

 - Marker clustering for smooth performance with many properties
 - Efficient filter updates without full re-render
 - Map size invalidation to prevent display issues

+#### 🎮 Playground Tab (Property Tinder)
+**The most engaging way to discover properties** - a gamified swipe interface inspired by Tinder:

+**❤️ Swipe Interface:**
+- **Tinder-style card stack**: Properties displayed as beautiful swipeable cards
+- **Interactive gestures**:
+  - Swipe RIGHT (or click ❤️) to LIKE a property
+  - Swipe LEFT (or click ✖️) to PASS
+  - Drag cards with mouse or touch for smooth animations
+- **Visual feedback**:
+  - Live swipe indicators ("LIKE" in green, "PASS" in red)
+  - Card rotation and movement follow your finger/mouse
+  - Smooth card exit animations (fly off screen)
+  - Particle effects (❤️ or ✖️) on each swipe
+- **Card stack effect**: See the next 2 cards behind the current one
+- **Keyboard shortcuts**:
+  - ← Arrow = Pass
+  - → Arrow = Like
+  - ↑ Arrow = Undo last swipe

+**📊 Swipe Statistics:**
+- Real-time counter for liked and passed properties
+- Swipe history tracking with undo capability
+- Live stats display at the top of the interface

+**💖 Liked Properties Collection:**
+- Beautiful grid of all your liked properties
+- Property cards with full details (price, address, features)
+- One-click remove from liked list
+- Collapsible panel to save screen space
+- Export your liked properties (CSV, Excel, JSON)

+**🧠 AI-Like Preference Insights:**
+After reviewing properties, the system analyzes your swipe patterns and generates:
+- **Price Range Preference**: Your average preferred price and range
+- **Property Type Preference**: What % of your likes are Houses vs Units
+- **Bedroom Preference**: Your ideal bedroom count (min, max, average)
+- **Location Preference**: Your most-liked suburbs
+- Visual progress bars showing preference strength
+- Animated reveals when insights become available

+**✨ Engagement Features:**
+- **Stack replenishment**: Automatically shows next properties as you swipe
+- **Completion celebration**: "All done! 🎉" screen when finished
+- **One-click reset**: Start over and review properties again
+- **Smooth animations**: Professional card transitions and effects
+- **Mobile-friendly**: Works perfectly on touch devices
+- **No properties?
+Friendly prompt** to search first

+**🎯 Perfect For:**
+- Quick property browsing sessions
+- Fun way to shortlist properties with partners/family
+- Decision-making when overwhelmed by options
+- Engaging client presentations
+- Mobile property discovery on-the-go

 ### 📊 Investment Intelligence Dashboard
 - **Comprehensive investor metrics** organized in 4 key categories: